English literature: Drama

-18th century
+Georgian era (1714-1837)

 Augustan literature (1700–1745)

 During the 18th century literature reflected the worldview of the Age of Enlightenment (or Age of Reason): a rational and scientific approach to religious, social, political, and economic issues that promoted a secular view of the world and a general sense of progress and perfectibility.
 Led by the philosophers who were inspired by the discoveries of the previous century by people like Isaac Newton and the writings of Descartes, John Locke and Francis Bacon.
 They sought to discover and to act upon universally valid principles governing humanity, nature, and society.
 They variously attacked spiritual and scientific authority, dogmatism, intolerance, censorship, and economic and social restraints.
 They considered the state the proper and rational instrument of progress.
 The extreme rationalism and skepticism of the age led naturally to deism and also played a part in bringing the later reaction of romanticism.
 The Encyclopédie of Denis Diderot epitomized the spirit of the age.

 The term Augustan literature derives from authors of the 1720s and 1730s themselves, who responded to a term that George I of Great Britain preferred for himself.
 While George I meant the title to reflect his might, they instead saw in it a reflection of Ancient Rome's transition from rough and ready literature to highly political and highly polished literature.
 It is an age of exuberance and scandal, of enormous energy and inventiveness and outrage, that reflected an era when English, Welsh, Scottish, and Irish people found themselves in the midst of an expanding economy, lowering barriers to education, and the beginnings of the Industrial Revolution.

 Poetry

-It was during this time that poet James Thomson (1700–1748) produced his melancholy The Seasons (1728–30) and Edward Young (1681–1765) wrote his poem Night Thoughts (1742), though the most outstanding poet of the age is Alexander Pope (1688–1744).
+It was during this time that the poet James Thomson produced his melancholy The Seasons (1728–1730) and Edward Young wrote his poem Night Thoughts (1742), though the most outstanding poet of the age is Alexander Pope (1688–1744).
 It is also the era that saw a serious competition over the proper model for the pastoral.
 In criticism, poets struggled with a doctrine of decorum, of matching proper words with proper sense and of achieving a diction that matched the gravity of a subject.
-At the same time, the mock-heroic was at its zenith and Pope's Rape of the Lock (1712–17) and The Dunciad (1728–43) are still considered to be the greatest mock-heroic poems ever written.
-Pope also translated the Iliad (1715–20) and the Odyssey (1725–26).
+At the same time, the mock-heroic was at its zenith and Pope's Rape of the Lock (1712–1717) and The Dunciad (1728–1743) are still considered to be the greatest mock-heroic poems ever written.
+Pope also translated the Iliad (1715–1720) and the Odyssey (1725–1726).
 Since his death, Pope has been in a constant state of re-evaluation.